 1. Register Your Business

 If you’re an established tax preparer, you’ve probably already taken care of this step.
-If you’re new to tax preparation, however, opening a tax office will involve structuring your business and gaining the necessary credentials with the IRS.
+However, if you’re new to tax preparation, opening a tax office will involve structuring your business and gaining the necessary credentials with the IRS.
 The most basic steps for starting a tax business include:

 2. Choose an Office Space